lyraproj/dgo/README.md

 ```
 The value of each `type` is a [dgo type](docs/types.md).
 They limit the host parameter to a non empty string
 and the port parameter to an integer in the range 1-999.
 A special `required` entry is used to denote whether
 or not a parameter value must be present.
+The `name` entry is optional and provides a freeform text identifier.

 Put the two above YAML examples in two separate files, `params.yaml` and `params_spec.yaml`.
 Then run the
 command: